45 Pupil Premium Strategies For Cost Effective Impact In Primary Schools 2024

 Sir John said: “In future, it will be up to regional school commissioners, local authorities, multi-academy trusts and school alliances to keep the pupil premium cause at the top of their list of priorities.
 The social, moral and educational case for giving additional support to children born less fortunate than others remains as strong as ever.
 Every school needs a Pupil Premium Champion.”

-It comes as no surprise to Lynne Gavin that one-to one tuition has been identified as one of the most effective means of using Pupil Premium funding.
-In her own school Pakeman Primary School in Islington, north London, nearly 50 Year 6 pupils have been targeted for such individual teaching in Mathematics, using expert tutors from Third Space Learning, paid for with pupil premium funding.
+It’s no surprise to Lynne Gavin that one-to one tuition is one of the most effective means of using Pupil Premium funding.
+In her own school Pakeman Primary School in Islington, north London, nearly 50 Year 6 pupils are targeted for individual teaching in Mathematics, using expert tutors from Third Space Learning.
+They use pupil premium funding to pay for the interventions.

 “We identified children who had specific gaps to enable them to make accelerated progress,” Ms Gavin, the headteacher of Pakeman, said.
-“The pupils enjoy it because not only is it one-to-one learning, which helps to build their self-esteem and confidence as well as plug those gaps in knowledge, but it is done using technology, which they love and feel comfortable with.”
+“The pupils enjoy it because not only is it one-to-one learning, which helps to build their self-esteem and confidence as well as plug those gaps in knowledge, but it uses technology, which they love and feel comfortable with.”

 Currently about 77% of pupils at Pakeman are eligible for free school meals and receive pupil premium funding.
 This has dropped from 86% three years ago as government benefit cuts have redefined poverty.
 “If anything, the poverty levels in the school are higher now than then, so offering pupils support such as individual tuition is incredibly important,” she said.

 In 2013, Pakeman was the national primary winner in the Pupil Premium Awards for raising the attainment of its disadvantaged children using a host of strategies and approaches.
-Ms Gavin is thrilled with the impact the interactive one-to-one tutorials are having on her pupils.
+Ms Gavin is thrilled with the impact of the interactive one-to-one tutorials on her pupils.

 “Third Space Learning knows how to tailor the learning to meet the needs of each child.
 The tutors are in India [and Sri Lanka] so the children love the fact they can interact with people so far away, it broadens their experience of life generally,” Ms Gavin added.
 “We have been thrilled with the impact for pupil premium that this one-to-one tuition has had on the pupils.”